belenfh999/TestableCodeDemos/README.md

   * In the hard to test version, the same class has both the emailing and printing functionality.
   * In the easy to test version, those functionalities are separated into two classes.
 ### New dependencies:
+#### EmailValidator:
+* It checks whether the email provided is valid or not.
+#### InvoiceEmailer:
+* Class that encapsulates the EmailValidator.
+* It sends a message saying that the invoice has been emailed.
 ### Exceptions:
+#### EmailAddressIsBlankException
+* This exception is triggered when the email address is not blank.